For homegame hosts

 Practice with Brian and get instant, expert-level feedback on every bid you make.
 Like having a patient teacher 24/7.

-The most comprehensive bridge encyclopedia online.
+A deep bridge encyclopedia and blog library.
 Conventions, strategies, history, and everything in between.

 No pressure, no judgment.
 Practice whenever you want, as much as you want.
 Brian adapts to your level.